Becoming A Basic Emergency Medical Technician

 When it comes to emergency medical careers, often it is used as a stepping stone to jump into higher level medical careers.
 It’s not uncommon for EMT’s to further their education and become Registered Nurses or even doctors.
 If going into the medical field is a dream you’re looking to catch, then a great place to start is as an EMT!

-According to the Bureau of Labor Statistics website, EMT’s and Paramedics earned a median annual salary of $31,980 as of May 2015, which was their most recent update.
-The top 10% of those in EMT careers received an average of $55,110 annually.
-Entry level positions start, on average, at $20,860.
+According to the Bureau of Labor Statistics website, EMT’s and Paramedics earned a median annual salary of $32,670.
+The top 10 percent of those in EMT careers received an average of $56,310 annually.
+Entry level positions start, on average, at $21,240.
 However, you can earn more by working over the 40 hour work week.
 Some EMT’s double their salary by working as much overtime as they can.
 You will earn time and a half after you hit the 40 hour mark.

 Top Paying Industries for EMT’s